No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal

 The answer: Pretty good for a half.
 TCU had three sacks — all by Dylan Horton — among six tackles for loss in the first half as the Frogs took a 21-6 lead.

 Michigan: Harbaugh’s Wolverines put up a better showing in their second straight CFP semifinal appearance, but will lament the missed opportunities.
-Their first three first-and-goal situations produced three points.
+Their first three first-and-goal situations produced three points, including a fumble at the goal line.

 Michigan fell to 1-6 in bowl games under Harbaugh.